Daniel-Geo/the-lost-pixel/README.md

 Dash to reach new lands with the C key after acquiring it in the third level.
 Wall jump like a hunter (acquired in the fourth level).
-Double jump like a pro (acquired in the fifth level).​
+Double jump like a pro (acquired in the fifth level).​ Create your own levels from scratch using the new in-game level editor